 Strain and discard the bones.
-Either use straight away or save in glass jars and freeze as much as 1-2 months or greater.
-Just be sure to leave a couple inches before the top of the jar to permit for expansion in the freezer.
+Either use straight away or save in glass jars and freeze for as much as 1-2 months or greater.
+Just be sure to leave a couple of inches before the top of the jar to permit expansion in the freezer.

 *Nutrition facts are a rough estimate calculated without optional substances.

 Nutrition Per Serving (1 of eight cups)

 Saturated fat: 0.9g